Vilksar/GeneticAlgNetControl/README.md

   * `RandomSeed`.
 Represents the random seed for the current algorithm run.
 It must be a positive integer.
 However, if it is `-1`, then it will be randomly generated.
 Its default value is `-1`, which means that it will be randomly generated every time.
   * `MaximumIterations`.
 Represents the total number of generations for which the algorithm will run.
 It must be a positive integer, and its default value is `10000`.
   * `MaximumIterationsWithoutImprovement`.
 Represents the total number of generations without an improvement in the fitness of the best chromosome in the population.
 It must be a positive integer, and its default value is `1000`.
   * `MaximumPathLength`.
-Represents the maximum number of interactions in a control path.
+Represents the maximum number of edges in a control path.
 It must be a positive integer, and its default value is `5`.
   * `PopulationSize`.
 Represents the total number of chromosomes in a generation.
 It must be a positive integer greater than `1`, and its default value is `80`.
   * `RandomGenesPerChromosome`.
 Represents the maximum number of randomly generated genes in a chromosome.
 It must be a positive integer, and its default value is `15`.
   * `PercentageElite`.
 Represents the maximum percentage of elite chromosomes in a generation.
 It must be a real number in the `[0, 1]` interval, and its default value is `0.25`.